Take a three day road trip around Scotland with International Student Ambassador Sofia.

 Day 1 - approaching Loch Lomond

 Our first stop was the small, old village of Drymen (pronounced ‘drimin’ and not ‘dry-men’, as we soon discovered).
 After sufficient research we decided to make this our basecamp for exploring Loch Lomond.
 It was easy to find affordable accommodation through Airbnb and after settling in, we set out to explore the surrounding area.
+I also came across this really useful blog about things to do in Drymen which you can check out here.

 One of the places we visited was the Royal Society for the Protection of Birds (RSPB) nature reserve in West Dunbartonshire on the south-east shores of the lake.
 Entrance to the reserve is free, however you can choose to go on guided walks along the trail if you like for an extra fee.
 We walked around in the woodlands.